saturnlighting/literature-review/README.md

   decreasing bicycle use.
 This is particularly relevant in SSA due to the generalized lack of security and safety.”
 (Mendiate et al. 2022).

-- More research in countries with different latitudes to most Western countries.
+- More research in locations with different latitudes to most Western countries.
+More extreme latitude locations have longer durations of darkness during parts of the year than countries at less extreme latitudes.

 - We do not know whether there is difference in terms of age.
 Fotios, Uttley, and Gorjimahlabani (2022) considered age only for pedestrians.